 Only the alleged victim (or their parent or guardian in some cases) may file a formal complaint, but a formal complaint may also be signed by the Title IX Coordinator without a submission of a formal complaint by another party.
 In such a case, the complainant is under no obligation to participate in the grievance process, and any statements by the complainant may be excluded.
 Individuals may not be pressured or coerced into filing, or not filing, a formal complaint or participating in, or not participating in, a grievance process.
 There is no time limit or statute of limitations on a complainant's decision to file a formal complaint.
-If a victim or eyewitness desires to make an anonymous report, the university's ability to respond will be limited by the confidentiality request.
+If a victim or eyewitness desires to make an anonymous report, the University's ability to respond will be limited by the confidentiality request.
 In certain cases, strict confidentiality is not possible because of federal Clery Act requirements to report certain crimes, including but not limited to the more serious forms of sexual misconduct.
-Each reported Clery crime is evaluated on a caseby-case basis to determine whether the university must issue a timely warning to the campus community about that particular criminal incident.
+Each reported Clery crime is evaluated on a case-by-case basis to determine whether the University must issue a timely warning to the campus community about that particular criminal incident.
 If confidentiality is requested, every effort will be made to keep the name and location of the alleged victim and/or witnesses confidential.
 Ultimately, confidentiality requests are decided by the Title IX Coordinator who may initiate a grievance process against the complainant's wishes only if it is not clearly unreasonable in light of the known circumstances.

-The university is obligated under the federal Clery Act to report certain crimes that occur on campus, in a non-campus building or property, or on public property within the reasonably contiguous geographic area of the institution on its annual campus crime report provided to the U.S. Department of Education.
-The university is also obligated to issue timely warnings to the campus community about certain crimes that have already occurred but may continue to pose a serious or ongoing threat to students and/or employees.
+The University is obligated under the federal Clery Act to report certain crimes that occur on campus, in a non-campus building or property, or on public property within the reasonably contiguous geographic area of the institution on its annual campus crime report provided to the U.S. Department of Education.
+The University is also obligated to issue timely warnings to the campus community about certain crimes that have already occurred but may continue to pose a serious or ongoing threat to students and/or employees.

 Dismissal of Title IX Allegations.
 Dismissal of allegations will be reviewed at the beginning of the process, after a formal complaint has been received, and after the end of the investigation.
-Dismissal is mandatory if the allegations do not constitute actionable sexual harassment, or if the event took place outside the University's programs or activities, or if the event took place outside the University's programs or activities, or if the event took place outside the University dismissal of a formal complaint may occur if the complainant submits a written request to withdraw the complaint, if the respondent is no longer enrolled or employed, or if specific circumstances prevent gathering of evidence sufficient to reach a determination regarding the actions alleged in the formal complaint.
+Dismissal is mandatory if the allegations do not constitute actionable sexual harassment, or if the event took place outside the University's programs or activities, or if the event took place outside the United States.
+Discretionary dismissal of a formal complaint may occur any time prior to a hearing if one of the following apply:

+- 1. The complainant submits a written request to withdraw the complaint. - 2.
+If the respondent is no longer enrolled or employed. - 3.
+If specific circumstances prevent the University from gathering evidence sufficient to reach a determination regarding the actions alleged in the formal complaint.

 Both parties must be simultaneously notified of the case dismissal, the reasons for the dismissal, and their right to challenge the dismissal on appeal.
 Dismissal of a complaint does not preclude the University from taking disciplinary measures for misconduct covered by the student code of conduct or that violates state law, even if the misconduct is not sexual harassment under Title IX.